 DESCRIPTION OF SECURITIES

 A summary of the material provisions governing our securities registered pursuant to Section 12(b) of the Exchange Act of 1934, as amended (the “Exchange Act”) is provided below.
-This summary is not complete and should be read together with our Amended and Restated Memorandum and Articles of Association (the “Babylon Articles”), a copy of which is filed with the U.S. Securities Exchange and Commission (the “SEC”).
+This summary is not complete and should be read together with our Amended and Restated Memorandum and Articles of Association (the “Babylon Articles”), as amended by special resolution of the Company's shareholders and as implemented by the adoption of an Amended and Restated Memorandum of Association on 15 December 2022, copies of which are filed with the U.S. Securities Exchange and Commission (the “SEC”).
 References herein to “we,” “us,” “our,” “Babylon” and the “company” refer to Babylon Holdings Limited.

 Conversion of Class B Ordinary Shares